Selected work, operating notes, and systems thinking

 Safety

-Ongoing study of AI guardrails, prompt injection, misuse boundaries, and the practical checks needed before an AI-powered workflow should be trusted.
+Practical work on prompt injection, instruction boundaries, misuse resistance, and the checks needed before an AI-powered workflow should be trusted.

 • Guardrails